christopher5106/christopher5106.github.io/_posts/2015-09-23-roi-max-pooling-and-shareable-layers-fast-and-accurate-deeplearning-nets.markdown

 These two new nets are composed of a common innerproduct layer "ip1-rpn", and another innerproduct layer specific to each of them.

-Instead of training theses nets on the feature map, I will train the full net composed of the first 2 convolution layers and the two new nets.
+Instead of training theses nets on the feature map, I will train the full net composed of the first 2 convolution layers and the two new nets, but with a learning rate set to 0 for the first 2 layers.
 At the end, the effective receptive field on the input image will be of size XxX.

 During testing and deployment, the sliding 'inner product net' on a window of 3x3  will be replaced with a simple 'convolution net' of kernel 3 with the same parameters.